musa-509-fall-2021/lab-04-pipelines-and-web-services/README.md

 Sometimes you'll hear of **ETL** or **ELT**, implying that there's some correct order to these processes.
 In practice, there are often several iterations of each of these steps in a pipeline (James Densmore refers to a common pattern as "EtLT" in chapter 3 of the _Data Pipelines Pocket Reference_ available online at [O'Reilly for Higher Education](http://pwp.library.upenn.edu.proxy.library.upenn.edu/loggedin/pwp/pw-oreilly.html) through the UPenn Library).

-## Extracting data from a remote URL
+## I. Extracting data from a remote URL

 In an extract process there are two distinct steps:
 1. Download or export data from some remote service, then